-Although Ohio's fair housing law is written in language nearly identical to the federal Fair Housing Act, a series of decisions by Ohio courts in 2007 and 2008 interpreted Ohio's law to be inconsistent with the federal law in several key respects.13 These decisions held that the statute of limitations in design and construction cases is only one-year from the issuance of the certificate of occupancy for private citizens, regardless of when they encounter the discrimination, that the Ohio Attorney General may not seek remedies to require retrofitting of inaccessible housing constructed in violation of Ohio's fair housing law, and that landlords are not required to take action when they know that one tenant is racially harassing another tenant.14 If allowed to stand, these decisions represent limitations on fair housing rights for http://www.nationalfairhousing.org/PublicPolicy/DisparateImpact/tabid/4264/Default.aspx (Accessed April 2, 2015)
+Although Ohio's fair housing law is written in language nearly identical to the federal Fair Housing Act, a series of decisions by Ohio courts in 2007 and 2008 interpreted Ohio's law to be inconsistent with the federal law in several key respects.
+These decisions held that the statute of limitations in design and construction cases is only one-year from the issuance of the certificate of occupancy for private citizens, regardless of when they encounter the discrimination, that the Ohio Attorney General may not seek remedies to require retrofitting of inaccessible housing constructed in violation of Ohio's fair housing law, and that landlords are not required to take action when they know that one tenant is racially harassing another tenant.
+If allowed to stand, these decisions represent limitations on fair housing rights for individuals in the state and threaten Ohio's "substantial equivalency" status, including the work-sharing agreement between HUD and the Ohio Civil Rights Commission (OCRC) that results in substantial revenue for the OCRC to investigate and process fair housing cases in the state.
+Ohio's fair housing law has been recently amended to eliminate punitive damages and change the oath requirements for filing